MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Create a zip file that represents your extension package.
 Your extension package must include the following files:

-*  The extension manifest that specifies details like the name of the extension, short description, permissions, and default language.
+*  The extension manifest that specifies details such as the name of the extension, short description, permissions, and default language.

 *  Images and other files required by your extension.

 The following fields in the manifest are automatically included in your store listing details.
 The fields are read-only on the **Store listings** webpage.
 The store listings webpage is described later in this article.
-Make sure the field values match your preferred display on the store details webpage before you upload your package to Partner Center.
-For an example of the code required for the manifest file, review the manifest file basics.
+Before uploading your package to Partner Center, make sure that the field values match your preferred display on the store details webpage, as follows.

+In the manifest file, review these fields:

-*   `Name` field in the manifest file, which is the **Display name** on the store details webpage.
+*  The `Name` field, which populates the **Display name** on the store details webpage.

-*   `Description` field in the manifest file, which is the **Short description** on the store details webpage.
-Provide a short, catchy description to display at the top of the listing for your extension.
-If you include the short description in the extension manifest file, it displays in your store listing.
-If you don't include a short description in the manifest file, the first few lines of `Description` display in your store listing.
-Provide a brief description to avoid content repetition on your store listing webpage.
+*  The `Description` field, which populates the **Short description** on the store details webpage.<!--todo: confirm "description" vs "short description" in manifest vs. store page-->

+   Fill in the `Description` field, to explicitly provide a catchy description that will be displayed at the top of the listing for your extension.

+   *  If you include a `short description` in the extension manifest file, that short description is displayed in your store listing.

+   *  If you don't include a `short description` in the manifest file, the first few lines of the `Description` are displayed in your store listing.
+We recommend providing a `short description`, to avoid content repetition on your store listing webpage.

 <!-- ========================================================================== -->
 ## Submit your extension to the Microsoft Edge Add-ons website

-To submit your extension to [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd):
+To submit your extension to Partner Center:

 1. Start a new submission.